EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/ajax-cart-quantity.md

 and triggers the `change` event on the input, which in turn makes Liquid Ajax Cart perform a Shopify Cart API Ajax request to update the quantity and re-render the [`data-ajax-cart-section`](/v2/data-ajax-cart-section/) elements.

+The minimum value that a user can reach by clicking the `data-ajax-cart-quantity-minus` element is "1", thus they can't remove an item from the cart by this way.
+In order to allow them to reach the "0" value, use the [`quantityTagAllowZero`](/v2/quantity-tag-allow-zero/) configuration parameter.

 The `href` attribute isn't necessary for the buttons.
 It is there to make the buttons work without JavaScript.

 ## Debounce — 300ms